 Project idea – Card and envelope

-Whether it is for the holidays, for a birthday, or just any other occasion, greeting cards can be a nice personal touch for a friend, relative or co-worker.
-Using PaintShop Pro, you can design your own greeting cards, and even better, the envelope too, and print everything at home, on your regular printer.
+Whether for the holidays, a birthday, or other occasion, greeting cards can be a nice personal touch.
+You can send that to a friend, relative or co-worker.
+With PaintShop Pro, design your own greeting cards, and even better, the envelope too, and print everything at home, on your regular printer.

 What you need

-You can use a simple white piece of paper to create the envelope, as you don't want something too thick, and for the card itself, you can use regular paper too, or some card stock.
+You can use a simple white piece of paper to create the envelope.
+You don't want something too thick.
+For the card itself, you can use regular paper or some card stock.
 Although you can use white paper/cardstock if you want to add colored designs, you can also use colored bases.
 Beware that this might distort any color you would have in your design or text.

 Of course, you also need a printer, and your favorite graphics program to create your design.